 (Alice stops laughing)

-A: Easy guys, I didn’t go crazy or possessed.
+A: Easy guys, I’m not crazy and I’m not possessed.
 You wanna know what I saw?

-E: (a little annoyed) Yes please what was it?
+E: (a little annoyed) Yes!
+What was it?
 Tell us!

-A: Well it wasn’t moans from ghosts, demons, extra-terrestrials or anything like that.
+A: Well, those weren’t the moans of a ghost, a demon, an extra-terrestrial, or anything like it.

-B: (a little angry) Tell us now Alice!
+B: (a little angry) Stop beating around the bush, Alice!
+Get to the point!

 A: (really slowly) It...was…just…a guy having a bad crap!